The Therm-a-Rest Z Lite SOL was the pad I decided to use on my Pacific Crest Trail thru-hike.

 This versatile foam pad from Cascade Designs uses an aluminized surface to reflect heat (yes, the silver side goes up) back up toward the user (that’s you) and can be used alone or in conjunction with an inflatable pad for a bomb-proof four-season sleeping system.

-A lot of people prefer inflatable sleeping pads to foam pads (which are apparently considered uncomfortable), so if you’re new to the idea of needing a sleeping pad I suggest you do some laying down on the ground in your local outfitter before making a decision.
+A lot of people prefer inflatable sleeping pads to foam pads (which are apparently considered uncomfortable), so if you’re new to the idea of needing a sleeping pad, I suggest you lay down on the ground in your local outfitter before making a decision.

 The Specs